nataliamadridb/281-Assignments/Week 4/Idea 1_NMB.md

 - After an expansionary monetary policy shock, attentive households (typically wealthier) adjust consumption and portfolios quickly.
 - Inattentive households (typically poorer, high-MPC) delay their response due to outdated beliefs.
 - This creates timing gaps: even if income gains eventually reach all households, the early consumption and asset gains accrue to the informed.
-- The result is a temporary but policy-induced increase in inequality, even from a shock meant to stimulate aggregate demand.

 ---

 ## 3. Model Framework